Donkey trekking with RL Stevenson

 Creating walking holidays Europe can be proud of is our passion; and Donkey trekking with RL Stevenson is quintessentially green, modern and yet retro.
 So leave your car or camper van at home and enjoy a walking holiday that reduces your carbon footprint to an absolute minimum.
-A combination of plane, train and bus will get you to Le Monastier.
-In fact your arrival day may take you to Le Puy or Le Monastier depending on travel times.
+A combination of plane and train should get you comfortably to Le Puy in one day's travel from within France or from other European cities.

 Your holiday commences with a short training session in donkey handling and asinine negotiating skills, and is your first opportunity to meet your travel companion for the next six days.
 Be firm, but fair!
 You’ll learn much that will prove invaluable both during and after your ‘guided’ walking adventure across Velay and Gévaudan.
 Life changing?
 Just maybe!
 But don’t worry – full scale maps and comprehensive walking notes are provided and there's local back-up to handle any donkey-related difficulties!

 You can then experience the delights of hiking across 105 kilometres or 69 miles of rich and varied terrain between Le Monastier and Chasseradès; following in the footsteps [and hoof-prints] of Robert Louis Stevenson and his trusted companion, Modestine, à la “Travels with a Donkey in the Cévennes” (1879) whilst championing the cause of modern-day, ecologically-friendly adventure travel.

 Tour SummaryArrival day in Le Puy en Velay.

 Spend the night in Le Puy from where we transfer you to Le Monastier after breakfast the next morning for your short induction programme in donkey handling skills.